Hillel Slovak: Health decline

-Slovak and Kiedis became addicted to heroin early in their careers, and Slovak often attempted to conceal his addiction from his friends and family.
-The band was generally more worried about Kiedis' addiction, which was much more open and noticeable to the other members, while Slovak according to Kiedis was "much more subtle and much more cunning in his disguise."
+Slovak and Kiedis became addicted to heroin early on in their careers, and Slovak often attempted to conceal his addiction from his friends and family.
+At first, the band were more concerned about Kiedis' addiction, which had become more apparent to the other members due to his willingness to openly discuss his issues.
+Kiedis was more upfront about his problems while Slovak according to Kiedis was "much more subtle and much more cunning in his disguise."
 During the tour in support of Freaky Styley, Slovak's health began to deteriorate.
 Slovak and Flea would wrestle regularly on tour, but Slovak became too weak to participate.
 Kiedis commented on the situation: "I could tell that Hillel had no inner core of strength; he had been robbed by his addiction of the life force that allows you to at least defend yourself.
 It was a sad moment."
 A roadie of the band who was concerned for Slovak's health contacted his brother, James, who had been unaware that Slovak had ever used heroin.

 Deciding to give sobriety a chance, both Kiedis and Slovak stopped using drugs prior to their European tour in support of The Uplift Mofo Party Plan, and decided to help each other "steer clear" of heroin.
 An entry from Slovak's diary on January 21, 1988, discusses his attempts to "begin a new drug-free phase of life".
 During the tour both experienced intense heroin withdrawal, with Slovak much more unstable than Kiedis.
 His withdrawal symptoms took a toll on his ability to play his instrument; at one point Slovak had a mental breakdown and was unable to play a show, leaving the rest of the band to play an entire set with no guitar.
 He recovered a few days later, but was briefly kicked out of the band and replaced by DeWayne McKnight for a few shows.
 After a few days with McKnight, the band decided to give Slovak another chance, and he rejoined for the European leg of the tour.
 Kiedis attempted to take Slovak to drug addiction counseling, but Slovak had difficulty admitting that his addiction was serious enough to require medical help.